SrijanSamridh/PhoneBook-Application-C/README.md

 # PhoneBook Application in C with Node.js Backend

-This project is a PhoneBook application implemented in C, with a Node.js backend server.
+This project is a PhoneBook application implemented in C, with a Node.js backend server and MongoDB as Database.
 It allows users to manage their contacts effectively.

 ## Features